 Also, as mentioned, these findings are just from my research.
 I am not recommending that you try this method.
 You have to make your own decisions if you want to try using super glue to fix your dentures.

 If you have any concerns whatsoever, you can use one of the more reputable DIY denture repair kits available (see below), or you can visit your dentist for a professional repair job.

-However, if you have tried to fix broken dentures super glue, I’d love to hear how it went for you.
+However, if you have tried to fix broken dentures with super glue, I’d love to hear how it went for you.
 Let me know in the comments section below.

 Denture Tooth Repair Kits

 There are a number of different commercially available kits designed specifically to temporarily fix broken dentures.
 While they all do a good job, their primary focus is providing consumers with an affordable and effective alternative until you can schedule a professional repair from a dental office.

 Repair-It Broken Denture Repair Kit

 Majestic Drug has manufactured a product called the Repair-It Broken Denture Repair Kit (3-Count).
 It is promoted as being easy to use as well as safe for any environment.

 The kit is designed to fix breaks, replace loose teeth and mend cracks.